Azure/kubernetes-hackfest/labs/networking/calico-lab-exercise/modules/calicocloud/enable-l7-visibility.md

     kubectl delete pods --all
     ```

-  Now view the L7 logs in Kibana by selecting the tigera_secure_ee_l7 index pattern.
+  Now view the L7 logs in Kibana by selecting the `L7 HTTP Dashboard`.
 You should also see the relevant HTTP log from service graph.

    ![service graph HTTP log](../img/service-graph-l7.png)